prometheus/proposals/proposals/0074-new-labels-values-api.md

 ### Known unknowns

-* confirm feasibility of including frequency and cardinality in these API responses
+* confirm feasibility of including frequency and cardinality in these API responses - confirmed as not feasible for this initial version
 * confirm requirement of supporting cursor based pagination for these new endpoints - confirmed as not required
 * confirm any performance / response time constraints for these new endpoints
-* specific choice of fuzzy search algorithm
+* specific choice of fuzzy search algorithm - confirmed
-* specific implementation of the search result ordering for auto-complete scenarios
+* specific implementation of the search result ordering for auto-complete scenarios - confirmed

 ## Alternatives